Admiralty of Amsterdam: Organisation and development

 Under the decisions of 1597, the Admiralty of Amsterdam provided seven commissioned officers, along with four appointed by the States of Holland and three by other provinces.
 Numbers and proportions later changed, and in 1739 the college provided twelve members, six from Holland and one from each of the six other provinces.

 Seats in the Admiralties in Amsterdam and Rotterdam were held to be especially lucrative.
 The Committee of the Admiralty of Amsterdam was nearly always filled by former mayors.
 Pay amounted to 1,000 guilders per annum, and often much more than that.
 In practice, remunerations could be greatly increased by a variety of perks and compensations.
 According to a member from Groningen, commissioning was no "witch-finder's work" and he gladly kept it on.

 The administrators resided in the Prinsenhof (named the Zeekantoor after 1795) at Amsterdam's Oudezijds Voorburgwal.
 This former monastery had been used as a fencing school, and after the fire of 1652 as a temporary city hall, before becoming the administrators' office.
 Whenever the Prince of Orange visited Amsterdam, in his capacity of Admiral-General he resided in the Admiralty building.
 By law, the grounds were under his jurisdiction, obviating the need for him to be a guest of the city.
 It was for this reason that the building acquired, and retained, the name of Prinsenhof.
 In 1656, the Admiralty took over the entire building and renovated it.

 On its façade is the Hollandic Lion, holding the coat of arms of the High College and guarding the Hollandic Yard, the symbol of territorial integrity and security.
 On the site of the new 1924 development stood a number of fine houses built by Philips Vingboons, previously used by high officials of the Admiralty.
 The vroedschap commissioned the great poet Vondel to write verses to be recited at the inauguration of the building.
 To adorn the interior, Ferdinand Bol was commissioned to paint four huge allegorical paintings, for which he was paid 2,000 guilders.

 In 1632 and in 1636–37, stadholder Frederik Hendrik tried to create more unity in the fight against the Spanish Netherlands.
 Supervision of the fleet blockading the Dunkirkers was no longer placed in the hands of the five admiralty colleges but given to a central organization, which was to operate from a single base at Hellevoetsluis by directors specially appointed for the purpose.
-The object was to increase efficiency, but the system did not work well and Holland, notably Amsterdam, put up effective resistance, causing it to be abandoned.
+The object was to increase efficiency, but the system did not work well and Holland, notably Amsterdam unser burgomaster Andries Bicker, put up effective resistance, causing it to be abandoned.